What to Take: Clothing & Shoes

 At the same time of the year, desert coastal areas — including Lima and beaches in the north — are dry and warm, ideal for sipping a beer by the beach.
 If you're heading there, pack a bathing suit (or two) and some light cotton clothes.

 For a visit to the Amazon rainforest, prepare for steamy temperatures (90°F is standard) and frequent rain showers.
-For ideas on how to plan a rainforest visit on a budget, check out this recommended itinerary.

 May to October is the most popular time to visit Peru, as it's the time of the year with the best weather.
 Packing is a little simpler during the dry season: you can trek to Machu Picchu under clear blue skies wearing just shorts and a t-shirt.
 However, the higher in elevation you go, the colder it will get at night.
 So it's wise to bring warm pajamas and a wool sweater, at a minimum.